CYBERPHRENIA/CYB3RPHR3NIA/README.md

 -->
 🌙/🟢: Online // ⛔️: AFK or busy w/ skins

-Neurodivergent queer plural and alterhuman [ask if curious] Rotting dancing corpse not scared to bite
+Neurodivergent disordered queer plural and alterhuman [ask if curious] Rotting dancing corpse not scared to bite

 Don't request until we've talked a bit [Tonetags/emotes prefferred to talk]